Minerallo/Paper_slab_buckling_input_files/Readme.txt

-This repository gives the necessary instruction to run the models from the Pons et al., 2022  "Tench migration and slab buckling control the formation of the Central Andes".
-Submitted to Nature communications co-author :  Stephan Sobolev, Sibiao Liu , Derek Neuharth
+This repository gives the necessary instruction to run the models from the Pons et al., 2022  "Hindered tench migration due to slab steepening controls the formation of the Central Andes". co-author :  Stephan Sobolev, Sibiao Liu , Derek Neuharth

 This work is licenced with CC Attribution 4.0 (CC BY 4.0)